-Senior Executive Vice President, Consumer Lending and Operations
+Senior Executive Vice President, Payments, Virtual Solutions and Innovation

 Wells Fargo & Company

-Avid Modjtabai is responsible for Wells Fargo’s Consumer Lending Group (CLG) and Operations Group, and leads approximately 65,000 team members.
+Avid Modjtabai is responsible for Wells Fargo’s Payments, Virtual Solutions and Innovation (PVSI) group, and leads approximately 31,000 team members.

-As an active member of the community, she serves on the board of trustees for The Marine Mammal Center and is an advisory member of the Columbia Business School Social Enterprise Program and Stanford Center on Longevity.
+As an active member of the community, she serves on the board of trustees for The Marine Mammal Center and is an advisory member of the Stanford Center on Longevity.
 Modjtabai also serves on the board of directors for Avnet, Inc., a leading global technology distributor.

 She earned a Bachelor’s degree in industrial engineering from Stanford University and an MBA in finance from Columbia University.